raspberrypilearning/guess-the-flag/en/step_6.md

 --- /task ---

-We will clone the Flag sprite six times, once for each flag that will be displayed.
-We would like the first flag to be displayed in the top left-hand corner of the page.
+This custom block will clone the Flag sprite six times, once for each flag that should be displayed.

+The first flag should be displayed in the top left-hand corner of the Stage.

 --- task ---
-As part of the instructions for your `clone flags`{:class="blockmoreblocks"} block, make the sprite visible, and add a `go to`{:class="blockmotion"} block to tell the flag sprite to display at `-170`{:class="blockmotion"}, `120`{:class="blockmotion"} which is on the top left of the stage.
+As part of the instructions for your `clone flags`{:class="blockmoreblocks"} block, make the Flag sprite visible, and add a `go to`{:class="blockmotion"} block to tell the sprite to show at the coordinates `-170`{:class="blockmotion"}, `120`{:class="blockmotion"} in the top left-hand corner of the Stage.

 ![Flag sprite](images/flag-sprite.png)